tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Stalk fiber sits around the room in large piles being woven by acolytes,
 	 - stalk seer sits on a mat nots in the stalk open and reveal eyes
 		 - it can telepathically communicate w/ u
-		 - what can iot see: can see through these stalk knot
+		 - It can see through eyes in the stalks, but it cannot see the past or the future
 	 - " the eyes, the eyse, mine swell and weeep, "
 	 -
  - **Rotten Seer:**